vikdiesel/admin-one-laravel-dashboard/README.md

 ## Package info

-Built for Laravel 7.x (can be used with Laravel 6.x).
+Built for Laravel 7.x.

-In case of errors, just manually merge package's `src/stubs` directory into your app's base directory and install npm dependencies listed in `src/AdminOnePreset.php`
+In case of errors (or if you'd like to use Admin One with older Laravel versions), just manually merge package's `src/stubs` directory into your app's base directory and install npm dependencies listed in `src/AdminOnePreset.php`

 ## Useful Links